bitcoinj/bitcoinj.github.io/limitations.md

 ##API warts

 * The `Wallet` class is huge and has a lot of functionality that could be refactored out.
 At some point we'll probably move this to a separate package.
 * Some core objects like `Block` and `Transaction` should be immutable but aren't.
-The `TransactionConfidence` objects are attached to `Transaction`, but should really be separated - this means that `Transaction` objects occasionally need to be canonicalised using an interning table and the right time to do this is often non-obvious.
-* Most objects are thread safe but thread safety isn't always documented as precisely as it could be.
+* Most core objects are thread safe but thread safety isn't always documented as precisely as it could be.
+* Each event should have a single interface, but instead there are just a handful with many methods each (one for each peer).
+This makes the API awkward to use with lambdas, such as in Java 8 or Kotlin or really any language more modern than Java 6.
+At some point we will make these events more fine grained.
+* Some "events" are actually more like customisation points (they return data) and are only invoked if your event listener is registered for the SAME_THREAD executor.
+This is documented, but sometimes trips people up.
+* Some configuration state is duplicated throughout the library.
+The Context class introduced in 0.13 is a step towards fixing this.